gatsbyjs/gatsby/text/0000-native-graphql-source.md

 # Summary

 This RFCs proposes the way to add third-party GraphQL schemas into Gatsby core schema.
-In addition to a low-level API to add schemas to be stitched, it describes a higher-level API/plugin to integrate third-party APIs into your Gatbsy API.
+In addition to a low-level API to add schemas to be stitched, it describes a higher-level API/plugin to integrate third-party APIs into your Gatsby API.

 * [Implementation](https://github.com/gatsbyjs/gatsby/tree/graphql/schema-stitching)
 * [Simple example project](https://github.com/freiksenet/gatsby-github-displayer)